fabiotreze/public_randomstuff/README.md

 # Sample Dashboards

-This public repo of log queries, workbooks, and alerts, shared to help Azure community users.
+This public repo with samples of dashboards, log queries, workbooks, and alerts, shared to help Azure community users.
+Feel free to make your changes.

 **# Contributing**